 By allowing this very mild degeneracy, all even dimensional spheres admit a folded symplectic structure.
-Folded symplectic geometry is similar in spirit to our main object of study (or to $\mathcal{A}$-symplectic structures).
-One significant difference is that $\mathcal{A}$-symplectic structures correspond to classical minimally-degenerate Poisson structures.
+Folded symplectic geometry is similar in spirit to our main object of study.
+One significant difference is that scattering-symplectic structures correspond to classical minimally-degenerate Poisson structures.
 The inverse of the morphism $\omega^\flat:TM\to T^*M$ (where it is invertible) for a folded symplectic form does not extend to define a Poisson structure on the entire manifold.

-Unfortunately, there are no b-Poisson spheres in dimensions greater than two: Ioan M\u{a}rcut, and Boris Osorno Torres \cite{Marcut02} showed that a compact $b$-symplectic manifold $(M, Z)$ of dimension $2n$ has a class $c$ in $H^2(M)$ such that $c^{n-1}$ is nonzero in $H^{2n-2}(M)$.
+Unfortunately, there are no b-Poisson spheres in dimensions greater than two: Ioan M\u{a}rcut, and Boris Osorno Torres \cite{muarcuct2014cohomological} showed that a compact $b$-symplectic manifold $(M, Z)$ of dimension $2n$ has a class $c$ in $H^2(M)$ such that $c^{n-1}$ is nonzero in $H^{2n-2}(M)$. \\